-The total family assets under \$50,000 will be considered nominal and will not require third party verification.
-Nominal assets will be verified by review of documents using the current balance.
+The total family assets under \$50,000 will be considered nominal and will be verified by self-certification, however, must be verified by third party once every three years.

 Assets that Exceed \$50,000

 SDHC will attempt third party verification of all family assets and will utilize the current balance for savings and checking accounts.